USA

 • Secure coding

-• The controls now also have five types of ‘attribute’ to make them easier to categorize:
+• In ISO 27002, the controls now also have five types of ‘attribute’ to make them easier to categorize:

 Learn more about implementing ISO 27001